 Having reviewed many portfolios throughout years, I’d like to share the five most common mistakes designers make when creating their portfolios.
 Of course, it's all relative depending on what you want to achieve.
 But in most cases, we'd all be much better off without these five things in our portfolio.

-1. Avoid the generic bullshit intro
+1. The generic bullshit intro

-2. Don't show too much work
+2. Showing too much work

-The process of editing your selection is the most important aspect of creating your portfolio.Analyzing your work and thoughtfully removing projects from your portfolio is painful but also the best way to grow as a designer.
+The process of editing yourself is the most important aspect of creating your portfolio.Analyzing your work and thoughtfully removing projects from your portfolio is painful but also the best way to grow as a designer.
 We're as much editors and curators as we're designers.

 4. Don't hide your responsibilities

 Neither of them outlined what they actually did on the project, which of course caused trust issues immediately.
 Who did what?
-Did any one of them actually worked on it?
+Did any one of them actually work on it?
 How many more designers worked on this and why is no one honest about their role?

 Often we use our own website as a creative outlet.
 We think of it as our own creative playground where we can finally express ourselves, after all these limiting client projects.
-In general, there is nothing wrong with that.

-We treat it as our personal experiment & without noticing it first, we created a piece of art.
-What we end up with is a website that is slow and playful to an extent that it becomes un-useable.
-If you like to get hired by certain companies, imagine the people who have to review your portfolio.
-Their time is usually limited and the amount of portfolios to review is a draining task.
+When we treat our portfolio as our personal experiment, we end up with a website that is slow and playful to an extent that it becomes unusable.
+If you'd like to get hired by certain companies, imagine the people who have to review your portfolio.
+Their time is usually limited and with the amount of portfolios they have to sort through, it's a draining task.